 The minimum hosting requirements for WordPress go back to PHP 5.2.4.
-With PHP version 7.1.0 currently in alpha, WordPress projects need to be tested for compatibility with seven different minor versions of PHP: 5.2, 5.3, 5.4, 5.5, 5.6, 7.0, and 7.1.
+With PHP version 7.2 released, WordPress projects need to be tested for compatibility with eight different minor versions of PHP: 5.2, 5.3, 5.4, 5.5, 5.6, 7.0, 7.1, and 7.2.
 With so many different compatibility checks to remember, creating fatal errors in at least one of these versions is easily done.
 For instance, it's very easy to forget that PHP 5.2 does not support namespaces and some older code may still use functions that were removed in PHP 7.

 I created this image to quickly test for such obvious version compatibility issues.
-It runs the PHPCompatibility standard in PHP_CodeSniffer with tests for compatibility with minor versions 5.2 through 7.1.
-As of the time of this writing, there are no tests for 7.1, but I added that in so that it is ready when the tests are.
+It runs the PHPCompatibility standard in PHP_CodeSniffer with tests for compatibility with minor versions 5.2 through 7.2.

 To run the tests, change into the directory for your project and run the following: